lariaus/scc/README.md

 cargo run --bin scc-runner -- tests/test_basic_add.c --function my_add --inputs 8 13 --mode interpreter
 ```

+### sir_backend

+Library that handles all compiler steps to go from SIR to assembly code.
+This library only defines the backend primitives and algorithms.
+Each backend is implemented in their independant library.

+### sir_backend_arm_v86a

+SIR backend for Armv8.6-A architecture.
+This can be used to compile files to run on macos.

 ### sir_core

 Core part of the SIR library.